Torbraw/prisma-drizzle-lnl/README.md

 ## List

-- CRUD
-- One to one
-- One to many
-- Many to many
-- Deep relations
 - Plain SQL queries
-- Validations
 - Transactions
 - Pagination
-- Migrations
 - Swagger
-- Seeder
 - Return only specific fields, retreive fields but not return them

-- mysql docker
-- nestjs prisma vs nestjs drizzle (same project)
-- If time, do another backend with elysia + drizzle

 ## Prisma